 - Once your coffee is done brewing pour it straight over your ice.
 Most of the ice will melt so you might need to add more, but this is why we add double the coffee grounds.
 To prevent the ice from watering our coffee.

 - Add anything you like to sweeten your cup, or drink it black.
 I usually just make it the same way I would a hot cup of coffee.

 Note: If you let your coffee sit after the brewing process and let it cool a while, you won’t have the ice melting right away and this will help prevent over dilution of the coffee.

 So Which Is Better?

 I will let you be the judge of that.
 I enjoy my coffee in many ways, and I love experimenting new things and expanding my knowledge on the art of making coffee.
 So try them both if you like!
 One thing we can all agree on I’m sure, is that sipping a chilly iced coffee or a refreshing cold brew on a hot summer day, is a perfect way to beat the heat and still enjoy that cup of joe we all love so much.
 So go ahead and throw some ice in that coffee and be your own judge on which is better.
 Iced coffee, or Cold Brew?

-If you would like to leave any comments or have any questions about this post, please leave them in the comment section below.
+If you enjoyed this post and would like to leave any comments, or have any questions about this post, please leave them in the comment section below.
 I would love to hear from you!